laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ### Classes and Objects

 First, we will need to identify the classes we should build.
 In Object Oriented principles classes acts as the blueprint or cookie cutter for the real objects.
-That means object's behaviour is defined in the class.
+The way object should behave is defined in the class.

 We will have a main `TodoList` class which will implement all the methods related to the todo list and also a `Task` class which will be used to hold the individual task objects.